Music

 What will be in the course

-In this course there four distinct elements which are solo performance, arranging/composing, theory/aural/harmony and analysis.
+In this course there are four distinct elements: solo performance, arranging/composing, theory/aural/harmony and analysis.

-In solo performance the students will perform twice in a public concert context two programs of 5 – 6 minutes each.
-In arranging/composition students will learn techniques of arranging a composition and apply them to an arrangement or their own creation using a specific instrumentation and other inclusions.
+In solo performance, the students will perform twice in a public concert context, two programs of 6 – 8 minutes each.
+In arranging/composition students will learn techniques to arranging or compose works and apply them to an arrangement or their own creation using a specific instrumentation and other inclusions.

 In theory/harmony/aural study students will further develop their understanding of these literacy aspects of music and develop increased skills, knowledge and understanding of them including all intervals, triads, 7th chords, diatonic 7th chords, the jazz vehicle and harmonising a melody, cadences, rhythmic and melodic dictation, all common time signatures, all key signatures, modes and scales.